 He came through the door with half a smile on his face.
 Since he was the only one in the yard locking up tonight, I wondered what had gotten into him.
 I noticed he was also a little flushed and it wasn’t his summer tan.
 The next instant I knew.
 He had seen old Joe McCoy.

 Gary hadn’t seen old Joe since last Fall.
-Jacob, our son used to see him frequently when he was younger, but now as a 12-year-old, not as much.
+Jacob, our son used to see him frequently when he was younger and worked at Dayton plumbing company but now not as much.
 Gary told me that he was out at slip 15 checking a mooring before heading off to repair the water purification system at the boat house.
 He looked up, and he saw a man standing at the end of the dock.
 Because it is not uncommon to have a late arrival and see someone on the pier, my husband walked toward him to check if there was anything he could do to lend a hand.

 As Gary got about 30 feet from the fellow, the image of the man began to fade.
 Gary said he nearly swallowed his tongue.
 It wasn’t the first time he had seen Joe McCoy, but Gary admits it’s not something he’ll ever get used to.
 You see, Joe was killed in World War II. when the ship he was on was split in two.
 Still a young man when he died, we figure he would be in his nineties by now.